Learn · COGS & inventory

 The COGS formula

+COGS belongs to cost accounting, whose definition is refreshingly plain: trace costs back to the things that caused them.
+Everything below is that one idea applied to inventory.
 The accounting formula is the same whether you sell on Amazon, eBay, or your own store.
 It works because every unit you bought either got sold or is still in inventory, so subtracting ending inventory leaves exactly the cost of what sold.

 All four inputs must be valued at cost, never at retail price.
 For Amazon sellers, "cost" means landed cost: the product price plus inbound freight, import duties, and prep or labeling, divided across the units in that shipment.